To view or purchase Tim Grimm physical recordings visit the STORE. For digital sales, visit your preferred sources.

-THE TURNING POINT, produced the #1 song on Folk radio in 2014-- KING OF THE FOLKSINGERS.
-It was a particularly gratifying honor, given the song is a tribute to Tim's friend and musical icon, Ramblin' Jack Elliott.
-Tim's history with Ramblin' Jack goes back 30 years-- beginning with a bicycle ride that led to The Newport Folk Festival….
-Tim contributing liner notes to Jack's Grammy winning album, The South Coast (1995)… Jack's recording Buffalo Skinners with Tim on Tim's album, Coyote's Dream (2003)….and now, most recently KING OF THE FOLKSINGERS.
-In 2007, Grimm put together a concept cd with several of the Midwest’s finest songwriter’s— Krista Detor, Carrie Newcomer, Tom Roznowski, and Michael White.
-The recording, Wilderness Plots, was drawn from the short stories of noted author, Scott Russell Sanders, and explored the settling of the American Wilderness in the Ohio River Valley Region between The Revolutionary War and The Civil War.
-Two PBS programs have explored Wilderness Plots-- the first, a documentary on the story and song, and the second a full Wilderness Plots-In Concert (2012).
+THE TURNING POINT (2013) This album produced the #1 song on Folk radio in 2014: KING OF THE FOLKSINGERS.
+This was a particularly gratifying honor, given the song is a tribute to Tim's friend and musical icon, Ramblin' Jack Elliott.
+Tim's long friendship with Ramblin' Jack goes back 30 years- beginning with an impromptu bicycle ride that led to The Newport Folk Festival and many other adventures.

+Theatrical Music: In 2001, Tim wrote the music for the stage play AMBER WAVES at Indiana Repertory Theatre with Jason Wilber of the John Prine band.
+In 2005, he was asked to compose music and act in a production of THE GRAPES OF WRATH at Indiana Repertory Theatre and Syracuse Stage in New York.
+In 2007, Tim put together a concept cd with several of the Midwest’s finest songwriter’s— Krista Detor, Carrie Newcomer, Tom Roznowski, and Michael White.
+That recording, WILDERNESS PLOTS (drawn from the short stories of noted author Scott Russell Sanders) explored the settling of the American Wilderness in the Ohio River Valley Region between The Revolutionary War and The Civil War.
+Two PBS programs have subsequently explored Wilderness Plots-- the first, a documentary on the story and song, and the second a full Wilderness Plots-In Concert (2012).
 Produced by WTIU in Bloomington, IN, both productions were nominated for EMMY AWARDS.
-Tim continued to write songs based on Sander's writings and released the album, WILDERNESS SONGS AND BAD MAN BALLADS in 2011.
+Tim continued to write songs based on Sander's writings and released the album WILDERNESS SONGS AND BAD MAN BALLADS in 2011.

 For a list of all available albums (at this time) please visit: